 9. Drum & Bell Towers

 Before venturing yourself into the Muslim Quarter you must visit the Drum and Bell Tower, that are located close by.
-Our guide told that every city in China has these two towers, one for the drums and other for the bell.
+Our guide told us that every city in China has these two towers, one for the drums and another for the bell.

 What makes them so special is the architecture and how they look magical after sunset when the colored lights start to shine in the middle of the black night.

 10. A vegetarian feast

 The 10th unmissable thing to do in Xi’an must be eating good food!
 Gorgeous and yummy vegetarian food!
 I know you are probably thinking this is a silly joke, but it’s not!
 It’s true!

 One of the best meals we had during our whole trip to Xi’an was in a vegetarian restaurant, more precisely a Buddha restaurant.
 The name of the place is Tian Long Bao Yan and they serve a banquet of flavors, from soup to stir fry veggies and mushrooms that taste like heaven.
 It was great to see how vegetarian food can be creative, tasty and unusual.

 Now that you already know all the unmissable attractions in Xi’an, it is time to talk about how to plan your trip to Xi’an.
 Also, check out this great 2-week itinerary in China and enjoy the best of the country.

 Before you even think about buying your flight to China, first you need to check the visa requirements.
 Depending on where you are from, your passport or where you are living, you will need to follow some rules and put together some documents.